DecisionsDev/odm-docker-kubernetes/eks/README.md

 This section explains how to implement an  Application Load Balancer (ALB) to expose the ODM service.

 The following steps expose the ODM service to Internet connectivity.
-Refer to the AWS documentation.
+Refer to the AWS documentation??.

 * Create an Application Load Balancer
 * Implement an ingress for ODM services